Catlover013579/The-Codex-Project/README.md

 # The Codex Project: A Theory of Everything

-> "Ambition is the gas; temperance is the oil." — Evan Weller
+> "Ambition is the gas; temperance is the oil." —G. "Cat" Evan Weller

 The Codex Project is an open-access, modular, and ever-evolving encyclopedia of human knowledge — designed to educate, inspire, and endure.

-Founded by **G. Evan Weller** (also known online as catlover013579, catlover135790, or catlover13579), this project seeks to collect, organize, and preserve humanity’s understanding of science, technology, philosophy, and culture in a format that is accessible, academically rigorous, and designed to last generations.
+Founded by **G. Evan Weller** (also known online as catlover013579, catlover135790, catlover13579, or simply Cat), this project seeks to collect, organize, and preserve humanity’s understanding of science, technology, philosophy, and culture in a format that is accessible, academically rigorous, and designed to last generations.

 ---